 Today is Monday after all. 🙂

-Making a ratatouille inspired lasagna made perfect sense to me.
-Oftentimes ratatouille is eaten with pasta anyway, so why not throw it all together in one dish?
+Making a vegetarian lasagna reminiscent of ratatouille made perfect sense to me.
+Oftentimes it’s eaten with pasta anyway, so why not throw it all together in one dish?

 And it’s so cheesy to boot.